-- The student's Program of Study must be approved by the advisor and program director. - The total number of credit hours taken toward the PhD degree depends upon the highest degree completed by the student before entering the program. - Students entering the program without any prior graduate work must complete a minimum of 36 credit hours of coursework. - All PhD students are required to maintain a cumulative grade point average of 3.0/4.0 to remain in good standing in the program. - Students entering the PhD program with a Master's degree from RIT may be permitted to transfer up to 21 credit hours (18 credits hours for dual degree BS/MS students) of graduate engineering coursework toward the minimum 36 hours of coursework required for the degree, subject to the approval of the program director, granted on a case-by-case basis.
-Up to 13 graduate credits can be transferred from another university. - A maximum of 8 dissertation and research credits may be taken any semester.
-No more than 9 research credits may be taken prior to the preparation of the proposal and passing of the Dissertation Proposal Exam. - After completing the required dissertation credits, each student must remain active by registering for at least one credit of ENGR-890 Dissertation and Research every semester. - Full time status for RIT graduate students is 9 to 18 credit hours per semester. - Any student taking more than 18 credit hours per semester is discouraged and must have the permission of both their advisor and the program director.
+- → The student's Program of Study must be approved by the advisor and program director. - → The total number of credit hours taken toward the PhD degree depends upon the highest degree completed by the student before entering the program. - → Students entering the program without any prior graduate work must complete a minimum of 36 credit hours of coursework. - → All PhD students are required to maintain a cumulative grade point average of 3.0/4.0 to remain in good standing in the program. - → Courses where the grade is less than a 'C' cannot be counted towards a degree requirement. - → Students entering the PhD program with a Master's degree from RIT may be permitted to transfer up to 24 credit hours (18 credits hours for dual degree BS/MS students) of graduate engineering coursework toward the minimum 36 hours of coursework required for the degree, subject to the approval of the program director, granted on a case-by-case basis.
+Capstone course credits cannot be transferred.
+Double-counted courses taken as part of a BS/MS RIT program cannot be transferred.
+Students entering the PhD program with a Master's degree from an institution other than RIT may be permitted to transfer up to 13 credit hours under the same conditions. - → A maximum of 8 ENGR-890 "Dissertation and Research" credits may be taken any semester.
+No more than 9 research credits (coded as ENGR-892 "Graduate Research") may be taken prior to the preparation of the proposal and passing of the Candidacy Exam (a.k.a.
+Dissertation Proposal Exam). - → After completing the required dissertation credits, each student must remain active by registering for at least one credit of ENGR-890 "Dissertation and Research" every semester. - → Full time status for RIT graduate students is 9 to 18 credit hours per semester. - → Any student taking more than 18 credit hours per semester is discouraged and must have the permission of both their advisor and the program director.
 Students may be charged additional tuition for more than 18 credits at the current credit hour rate.